fordesmith/crisp-dna/_docs/decisions.md

 How do we make decisions in a decentralised organized with no managers?

-Note – for allocation of consultants to client engagements we have a specific protocol for that – the [bun protocol](bun-protocol.html).
+Note – for allocation of consultants to client engagements we have a specific protocol for that – the [Muffin protocol](muffin-protocol.html).
 Similar for recruitment decisions.

 A loose decision process?
 ---------------------------------------------------------